Skip to main content

 Your mobility request has been accepted?
 Great.

-We know that you are excited/anxious to start this new adventure, but before start packing take a look to the info below:
+We know that you are excited to start this new adventure, but before start packing take a look to the information below:

 Confirm the required documents before leaving for Porto: